luminous558/Kultra-Mega-Stores-Inventory-Analysis-PROJECT/README.md

 ### **Case Scenario 2**
 6. $${\color{red}Who \space are \space the \space most \space valuable \space customers, \space and \space what \space products \space or \space services \space do \space they \space typically \space purchase?}$$

-Queries for the most valuable customers by total sales;
+Below are the Queries for the most valuable customers by total sales;
 ``` SQL
 SELECT TOP 5 Customer_Name, SUM(sales) as Total_Sales
 FROM [Kultra Mega Store]